Helping to feed workers on the front line of the coronavirus

-It’s called Stuff the Bus to Feed the Fight and Wednesday morning a Peter Pan Bus pulled up in front of Frigro’s restaurant in Springfield.
+It’s called Stuff the Bus to Feed the Fight and Wednesday morning a Peter Pan Bus pulled up in front of Frigo’s restaurant in Springfield.

 “We got a call to make up 250 sandwiches to bring to the hospital and it’s very important to us, being part of the community is to help people in need right now,” said Joe Frigo the owner of Frigo’s in Springfield.